 of the same coin.
 They widen their budgets like the Pharisees widened their

-phylacteries, demanding a higher standard of living that they expect their
+phylacteries, demanding a higher standard of living to spend their

 more.
 The love of money is a bottomless pit that can never be filled.
 It hurts

-people; it puts the breaks on evangelism; it causes the entire purpose of God
+people; it causes the entire purpose of God

-to screech to a halt.
-The love of money has the power to derail the gospel of
+to screech to a halt, derailing the gospel of

-Jesus Christ, rendering it ineffective both in the world and in the Church.
+Jesus Christ and rendering it ineffective both in the world and in the Church.

 (119c) Thy kingdom come